Retina specialists

 Posterior vitreous detachment (PVD)

-A PVD can also cause microtrauma to the surface of the retina causing a scar to form called an epiretinal membrane (see Macular Pucker/Epiretinal Membrane Section) which can distort vision.
+Additionally, a PVD can cause microtrauma to the surface of the retina, potentially leading to the formation of an epiretinal membrane, which can distort vision (see Macular Pucker/Epiretinal Membrane Section).

 Risk Factors

-While most people see a few spots on occasion, they can occur more frequently and become more noticeable with age when a posterior vitreous detachment occurs.
-More rare causes of floaters include infection, inflammation, hemorrhage, retinal tears, or eye injury.
+While occasional spots in the vision are common, they may become more frequent and noticeable with age, particularly when a posterior vitreous detachment occurs.
+Less common causes of floaters include infection, inflammation, hemorrhage, retinal tears, or eye injury.

 Symptoms